leriley/MarkdownPages/meshing.md

 ![Files](mesh6.jpg)
 Now that the UV maps are fixed, I can combine all three mesh parts into one single mesh, and the UV maps will combine as well, creating one mesh that is mapped to one texture.
 Here it is!:
 ![Files](mesh7.jpg)
 Our mesh is now finished, and we can export the mesh as a .obj file.
+The skn file will need to BE:
+- for females
+- for adults
+- a head mesh
+- attached to the head bone
+- and it will have c457_redguardf as the mesh group name

+This all culminates into this file name: `xskin-c457fa_redguardf-HEAD-HEAD`.
+This will be the name of the .obj file, which will be imported into Skn2Obj
 Now we'll open Skn2Obj and create the .skn file.
+## Skn2Obj
+Skn2Obj will create our .skn file.
+Import the obj and fill out the boxes to build the skin file with.
+- File Designation is the name of your mesh group.
+So copy and paste the `c457fa_redguardf` portion of the file name into the File Designation box.
+- Default Skin is what the mesh will be called (the name of our .obj file), so copy the entire .obj file name into the Default Skin box
+- Since this is a head, it attaches to the head bone.
+Select HEAD under the Attach Site selection.
+ With all our boxes filled out, we can Import and then Save As, and once again paste our entire .skn file name: xskin-c457fa_redguardf-HEAD-HEAD.
+Now we've got a brand new .skn file, and we're ready to move on to the cmx file.

+## Creating the CMX File
+Open up notepad to a fresh blank file.
+[I will copy the blank template from this page](skn2objcxm.md) and simply fill it with our data.